Mycroft (software): Mycroft voice stack

 Mycroft provides free software for most parts of the voice stack.

 Wake Word

 Mycroft does Wake Word spotting, also called keyword spotting, through its Precise Wake Word engine.
 Prior to Precise becoming the default Wake Word engine, Mycroft employed PocketSphinx.
 Instead of being based on phoneme recognition, Precise uses a trained recurrent neural network to distinguish between sounds which are, and which aren't Wake Words.

 Speech to text

-Mycroft is partnering with Mozilla's Common Voice Project to leverage their DeepSpeech speech to text software.
+Mycroft had partnered with Mozilla's Common Voice Project to leverage their DeepSpeech speech to text software.

 Intent parsing

 Mycroft uses an intent parser called Adapt to convert natural language into machine-readable data structures.
 Adapt undertakes intent parsing by matching specific keywords in an order within an utterance.
 They also have a parser, Padatious.
 Padatious, in contrast, uses example-based inference to determine intent.

 Text to speech

 For speech synthesis Mycroft uses Mimic, which is based on the Festival Lite speech synthesis system.